Our Lady of the Sacred Heart High School

 Over the past ten years, Goldstein Test Prep has worked with over 130 OLSH students, counseled families through the testing process, and helped students achieve sizable gains.
 To view current in-person and virtual course offerings, please visit the the Goldstein Test Prep website or contact program director Mike Goldstein at [email protected] or at 412-874-7645.

-Penn State Beaver is offering three sections of an SAT Prep Course designed to prepare students for the March, May, and June 2024 SAT exams.
+Penn State Beaver is offering an SAT Prep Course designed to prepare students for May or June 2024 SAT exams.
 The course includes 18 hours of instruction, official SAT practice exams, and a textbook.
-Classes will meet on Saturday mornings from 9:45 AM - 12:45 PM, from January 20 - February 24 (for the March 9 exam); March 16 - April 27 (for the May 4 exam); and April 13 - May 18 (for the June 1 exam).
+Classes will meet on Saturday mornings from 9:45 AM - 12:45 PM from March 16 - April 27 (for the May 4 exam); and April 13 - May 18 (for the June 1 exam).
 The registration fee is $319.
 A flyer with more details about the course is posted below.
 To register, click here.

 SAT or ACT?
 How to Choose and Prepare